-Cooperation with the Head of the Clinic and physicians at the Clinic was exceptional.
-Head of the Clinic, Dr Golubović, invited all staff members present at the time of the first visit to the meeting with our team of monitors, which we found very positive (staff members of different profiles were present: nurses, psychiatrists, two psychologists, a social worker).
+The level of cooperation during the visit was high.
+Dr. Golubović, Head of the Clinic, invited all staff members present at the time of the visit to a meeting with our team of monitors, which we find very positive (staff members of different profiles were present: nurses, psychiatrists, two psychologists, a social worker).
 It was obvious that everyone had the opportunity to present the problems faced at work, which helped us greatly in creating an objective picture of the Clinic.